crkt/sn-backend/doc/intro.md

 For running the server on a port it uses [clojure/ring](https://github.com/ring-clojure/ring) We use the Jetty adapter and run it on port 3000.
 See the main function in core.clj

+Creating json responses, we use [json-ring](https://github.com/ring-clojure/ring-json) This is setup in our handler, located in core.clj.

 The database uses [SQLKorma](http://sqlkorma.com/docs) for creating queries to our database.
 The database is a MySQL using [MariaDB](https://mariadb.org/).
 We run it on port 3306.
 To change the database config edit it in the db.clj file.

 ## Writing Code